Regulations for Use of NYSDEC Managed Lands in Suffolk County

 - All other users: Sunrise to Sunset

-- NYSDEC-Managed Lands Access Permits are not valid during the January firearms deer season, except at Ridge, Edgewood, Panamoka, Calverton and King's Park.
-The January firearms deer-hunting season begins on the Monday following the first Saturday in January and extends through the last weekday of the month, weekdays only.
+- NYSDEC-Managed Lands Access Permits are not valid during the January firearms deer-hunting season, except at Ridge, Edgewood, Panamoka, Calverton and King's Park.
+The January firearms deer-hunting season begins on the first Sunday in January and continues until January 31.

 - All vehicles must be parked in appropriate designated parking areas with vehicle pass visible through the windshield.
 Individually numbered parking sites are to be used only by hunters.